OsBlaineOra/db-devops-tools/UTPLSQL.md

 ```

 1. [Git add/commit/push][GitLink]
-1. Check results in Jenkins
+1. **In Jenkins**
+    Check the test results.
 The new test fails.
 3 new customers were created but it was expecting 23.
-This is because the data was not cleaned up after the previous test.
+    This is because the data was not cleaned up after the previous test ran.
 The before_all setup procedure is only run once before all tests run.

 ## Before each
 Edit the package spec